-- For those Funds which have sustainability risks integrated in their investment decision-making process or include sustainable in their name as set out under "ESG Integration and Sustainable Investing Approaches", sustainability risk is considered to have a lower likely impact on their returns relative to other Funds.
-This is due to the sustainability risk mitigating nature of their investment strategies which may implement exclusions, forward looking investment policies seeking sustainable financial return and active engagement with companies / issuers. - For those Funds which do not have sustainability risks integrated in their investment decision-making process, sustainability risk is considered to have the highest likely impact on their returns relative to other Funds.
+Pre-Contractual Annexes, sustainability risks are considered to have a lower likely impact on their returns relative to other Sub-Funds.
+This is due to the sustainability risk mitigating nature of their investment strategies which may implement exclusions, forward looking investment policies seeking sustainable financial return and active engagement with companies / issuers. - For all other Sub-Funds which have sustainability risks integrated in their investment decision-making process, sustainability risk is